Kronstadt rebellion: Aftermath

 Those who escaped to Finland were put in refugee camps, where life was bleak and isolating.
 The Red Cross provided food and clothing and some worked in public works.
 Finland wanted the refugees to settle in other countries while Bolsheviks sought their repatriation, promising amnesty.
 Instead, those who returned were arrested and sent to prison camps.
 Most of the émigrés had left Finland within several years.
 Petrichenko, chair of the Kronstadt Revolutionary Committee, remained respected among the Finnish refugees.
 He later joined pro-Soviet groups.
 During World War II, he was repatriated and died soon after in a prison camp.

 None of the Kronstadt rebellion's demands were met.
 The Bolsheviks did not restore freedom of speech and assembly.
 They did not release socialist and anarchist political prisoners.
 Rival left-wing groups were suppressed rather than brought into coalition governance.
 The Bolsheviks did not adopt worker council autonomy ("free soviets") and did not entertain direct, democratic soldier election of military officials.
 Old directors and specialists continued to run the factories instead of the workers.
 State farms remained in place.
 Wage labor remained unchanged.
 Avrich described the aftermath as such: "As in all failed revolts in authoritarian regimes, the rebels realized the opposite of their aims: harsher dictatorship, less popular self-government."

 Lenin announced two conclusions from Kronstadt: political rank closure within the party, and economic ingratiation for the peasantry.
 Lenin used Kronstadt to consolidate the Bolsheviks' power and dictatorial rule.
 Dissidents were expelled from the party.
 Oppositional leftist parties, once harassed but tolerated, were repressed—jailed or exiled—by the end of the year in the name of single party unity.
 The Bolsheviks tightened soldier discipline and scuttled plans for a peasant and worker army.
 Lenin wanted to scrap the Baltic Fleet as having an unreliable crew but, per Trotsky, they were instead reorganized and populated with loyal leadership.

 During the 10th Party Congress, concurrent with the rebellion, Kronstadt symbolized the swelling peasant unrest towards the party's unpopular War Communism policy and the need for reform, but Kronstadt had no influence on Lenin's plans to replace War Communism with the New Economic Policy (NEP), which was drafted for the Congress's agenda in advance of even the rebel's demands.
 Rather the rebellion accelerated its adoption.
 Prior to the rebellion, Lenin recognized a trend of peasant dissatisfaction and feared general revolt during the country's transition, and so conceded that a conciliatory, peasant-focused domestic economic program was more immediately urgent than his ambitions for Western proletariat revolution.
 The New Economic Policy replaced forced food requisition with a tax in kind, letting peasants spend their surplus as they pleased.
-This defused peasant discontent with War Communism and freed the Bolsheviks to consolidate power.
+This defused peasant discontent with War Communism, freeing the Bolsheviks to consolidate power.